Jayabharathi3/DBMS/EX.NO.3 DML COMMANDS.md

-# EX 3 Data Manipulation Language (DML) Commands and built in functions in SQL
+# EX.NO:3 Data Manipulation Language (DML) Commands and built in functions in SQL
 ## AIM:
 To create a manager database and execute DML queries using SQL.